flox/floxdocs/docs/tutorials/sharing-environments.md

 Flox can render that environment as an OCI container runtime suitable for use with containerd, docker, kubernetes, nomad, and more.

-!!! warning "`flox containerize` is currently experimental and only supported on Linux"

 Let's create a container image from the `example-environment` we have been working with.

 To render your environment to a container, run `flox containerize`.
 This command